 Are online casinos rigged?

 Well, it is essential to remember that internet casinos are businesses – profit-seeking businesses at that – which means they’d do everything possible to offer the best experience they can to their customers in the hope that they come back, again and again, to play and invest on their platform.
+One of such tactics is to offer the new players some bonuses, like the bonus at Spin Palace, so that they feel incentivized to start playing.
 Now, for the players to return for more games, they must feel safe, protected and that the site is fair.
 However, because the business is out to make a profit and there are situations when players are on a bad streak and can’t win every game this often leads to feelings of suspicion that the game is rigged.

 These hunches are in most cases supported by the bad beat theory – take, for instance, in a game of roulette there’s this idea that following a continuous run of ten blacks, the next should be red; and when this doesn’t happen, the gamer is likely to think the game is fixed.
 But, does this point to an anomaly in the system?
 The fact is it is possible based on the principles of probability to have successive runs of ten blacks when betting on the reds.